-When the outcome of a transaction involving the rendering of services can be estimated reliably, revenue associated with the transaction is recognized by reference to the stage of completion of the transaction at the reporting date.
-The outcome of a transaction can be estimated reliably when all the following conditions are satisfied: • the annount of revenue can be measured reliably; • it is produce that the second reliably; • it is produce that the second reliably; • the stage of completion of the transaction at the reporting date can be measured reliably; and • the costs incurred for the transaction and the costs to complete the transaction can be measured reliably.
+When the outcome of a transaction involving the rendering of services can be estimated reliably, revenue associated with the transaction is recognised by reference to the stage of completion of the transaction at the reporting date.
+The outcome of a transaction can be estimated reliably when all the following conditions are satisfied:

+- the amount of revenue can be measured reliably; - it is probable that the economic benefits or service potential associated with the transaction will flow to the municipality; - the stage of completion of the transaction at the reporting date can be measured reliably; and - the costs incurred for the transaction and the costs to complete the transaction can be measured reliably.

-When services are performed by an indeterminate number of acts over a specified time frame, reverue is recognised on a straight-line basis over the specified time frame unless there is evidence that some other method better represents the stage of completion.
+When services are performed by an indeterminate number of acts over a specified time frame, revenue is recognised on a straight-line basis over the specified time frame unless there is evidence that some other method better represents the stage of completion.
 When a specific act is much more significant than any other acts, the recognition of revenue is postponed until the significant act is executed.

-When the outcome of the transaction involving the rendering of services cannot be estimated reliably, revenue is recog only to the extent of the expenses recognised that are recoverable.
+When the outcome of the transaction involving the rendering of services cannot be estimated reliably, revenue is recognised only to the extent of the expenses recognised that are recoverable.